-Eldred is a blue-collar town, with 45.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Eldred is generally considered to be a blue-collar town.
+45.45% of the Eldred workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Eldred is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Eldred who work in food service (15.45%), office and administrative support (14.55%), and maintenance occupations (6.36%).

 The overall crime rate in Eldred is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.